darrylo/GW2EventExplorer/README.md

   and the growl program forwards the message to your smartphone or tablet.

-* "Sticky events"  This is the ability to mark an event as "sticky", which means that it will always be shown, even if you have limited the event display to a different map.

 * Configurable update times.
 Right now, updates occur every 5 minutes.

+* "Sticky events"  This is the ability to mark an event as "sticky", which means that it will always be shown, even if you have limited the event display to a different map.

+* Unlike sticky events, should there be a way to always "hide" an event?

+* The ability to limit event display via a regular expression.